ppy/osu-wiki/wiki/Skinning/Interface/en.md

 Notes:

-- Shown when using mods that disable score submission.
+- This is shown when using mods that disable score submission or when playing a [pending](/wiki/pending) or [graveyarded](/wiki/graveyarded) beatmap.

 ---